JianxinMa/v9.js/doc/debugger.md

 F a.c           # Source file name, might not exist.
 L 123           # Line number, might not exist.
 C myfunc        # Which function this instruction lies in.
-V x -24         # L means it is an argument or local variable.
-Here x is stored at %ebp-24.
+V mylocal -24         # L means it is an argument or local variable.
+Here mylocal is stored at %ebp-24.
-V y 16          # There can be many mnay arguments and/or lcoal variables.
+V myotherlocal 16          # There can be many mnay arguments and/or lcoal variables.
 ```
 Orders of `F L C V` are not important.
 Yet every block should be led by an `A` term.

 Besides these n blocks.
 Each global variable  corresponds to a term led by `G`.
 ```
-G f 0x01234567  # G means f is a global variable, and it is stored at 0x01234567.
+G myglobe 0x01234567  # G means myglobe is a global variable, and it is stored at 0x01234567.
 ```